AndyTTang/andyttang.github.io/README.md

 ## Purpose
 This is more of a personal project that I will use as a self reference on web development.
-The goal of this project is to create a decent personal website and to improve on full stack or web development
+The goal of this project is to create a personal website and to improve on full stack or web development.

 ### Features
 Additional learnings include: